The idea of AI-izing a recruitment platform is actually not complicated:

 - Resume package purchases (displayed to HR);

-- Premium services (user exposure, corporate headhunting, brand building);
+- Value-added services (user exposure, corporate headhunting, brand building);

 - SaaS tools/data service fees;

-- Transaction volume commissions (some platforms charge commissions).
+- Transaction volume commissions (some platforms take a cut).

 In other words, the platform profits from "transaction intent," not "transaction results."